JuliaPlots/PlotDocs.jl/docs/src/input_data.md

 ## Unconnected Data within same groups

 As shown in the examples, you can plot a single polygon by using a single call to `plot` using the `:path` line type.
-You can use several calls to `plot` to draw several polygons
+You can use several calls to `plot` to draw several polygons.

 Now, let's say you're plotting `n` polygons grouped into `g` groups, with `n` > `g`.
 While you can use `plot` to draw separate polygons with each call, you cannot group two separate plots back into a single group.
 You'll end up with `n` groups in the legend, rather than `g` groups.